It’s been a five years since I visited Lucerne, Switzerland with Contiki but I recently rediscovered the photos I took there.

 One of Lucerne’s oldest landmarks is this historic wooden bridge was built in the 14th century, destroyed by fire in 1993 and subsequently restored.

-Not in Lucern but just over half an hours drive away is the Stanserhorn.
+Just over half an hours drive away from Lucerne is the Stanserhorn.
 You take a vintage wooden cable car which has been in action since 1893 up through the grass hills before changing to a modern cable car for the second stage of the trip.

-You feel as though you’re on top of the world amongst the snow at the top.
+The Australian’s among our group were completely unprepared for the temperature at the top in their jandals and shorts.
+You feel as though you’re on top of the world amongst the snow at the top and snowball fights are ensured.

-What do you think of Lucerne?
-Check out other neutral #bloggreatness from #nzbloggers.
+What do you think of Lucerne, Switzerland?
 Pin the image below to your travel board!